Follow

 2 min read

-Do you want to know how to update an existing record or insert a new one using Spring Boot?
+Do you want to know how to update or insert a new record using Spring Boot?

 This article is for you.